akazukin5151/tedditnav/README.md

 teddit is an open source frontend for reddit (like invidio and nitter)

 ## Features
-1. go up/down posts, parent comments, and child comments
+1. Go up/down posts, parent comments, and child comments
-2. toggle preview
+2. Toggle image preview
+3. Toggle comment collapse
-3. open comment in new background tab
+4. Open comment in new background tab
+5. Adjust size of image preview

 ## Install

 1. Download from `https://addons.mozilla.org/addon/tedditnav/`
-2. Go to `about:addons -> tedditnav -> Preferences` and enter your key bindings then save it (Otherwise it does nothing)
+2. Go to `about:addons -> tedditnav -> Preferences` and enter your key bindings then save it
 3. Go to `teddit.net` and enjoy

 ## Develop